 a.
 Calculate the stress in the top and bottom fibers (in MPa) at a point 3m from the support.

 b.
-Calculate the eccentricity at 0.5m from the left support and state which type of stress will result from prestressing force × eccentricity (moment due to eccentricity).
+Calculate the eccentricity at 0.5m from the left support and state which fiber (top or bottom) will be subjected to compression as a result of the prestressing force × eccentricity (moment due to eccentricity).

 For ratio and proportion, we use the squared property of a parabola.